November 26, 2015

 Traditions matter, no matter the age.
 They provide a strong anchor of family identity and also make the season special.
 They offer a chance for us to break up the monotony of everyday life and infuse fun, connection, and meaning into Christmas.

-As parents, we love the idea of traditions and of a fun Advent activity calendar, but the reality of creating, running, and remembering to do an involved activity every day of December is completely exhausting.
+As parents, we love the idea of traditions and of a fun Christmas activity calendar, but the reality of creating, running, and remembering to do an involved activity every day of December is completely exhausting.
 Half way (or let’s be real, 3 days) into the project we are already failing and feel like The Grinch mom.
 At this point the kids start commenting about our lack of follow through, and it becomes just one more layer of mom guilt.

 With this reality in mind, all of the Christmas activities I put out strive to set us, the parents, up for success.
 They don’t require a ton of time, and the supplies needed are items many of us already have in our homes.